Kate, Medical Secretary & Receptionist

 The most challenging part of my surrogacy journey was those last few intense moments of birth!
 I so wanted her to be born after midnight because the following day was meaningful to my intended parents, but at quarter to midnight I knew I didn’t have it in me to hold her off, she was already a week overdue but by then she was ready to greet the world, and she wanted her own day of celebration!
 There was no holding her back!

-The other most challenging part was the waiting between clinic appointments and counseling and jumping through all the hoops surrogacy requires here in Australia, but as drawn out as that process was, every step was in place for valid reasons and it was a good lesson in patience.
+The other most challenging part was the waiting between clinic appointments and counselling and jumping through all the hoops surrogacy requires here in Australia, but as drawn out as that process was, every step was in place for valid reasons and it was a good lesson in patience.

 I would not be a surrogate again because being a single mum and a surrogate came with its own challenges.
 My intended parents, family, friends, local community and especially my children absolutely stepped up beyond what I ever could have asked for, and I am not sure it would be fair to ask them to do that again.